tomhuang12/build-controller/README.md

 ### Quick Start
 #### Create a dockerhub repository

-Create a dockerhub repository `podinfo` using your dockerhub account
+Create a dockerhub repository `build-controller-example` using your dockerhub account

 #### Define a Git repository source